1.1. About the festival:

 All submitted films are requested in the entry form to provide a selection of stills in high resolution (print quality) which the festival will be free to use for promotional and press purposes.

 4.5.
 Trailer and video files:

-Titles selected for the festival’s official programme are included in the digital screening market CPH:MARKET, unless otherwise indicated on the entry form.
-CPH:MARKET is accessible for registered festival professionals at an on-site video library and online during the festival, as well as online for 30 days after the festival.
+Titles selected for the festival’s official programme are included in the online digital screening platform CPH:MARKET, unless otherwise indicated on the entry form or by the rights holder.
+CPH:MARKET is accessible for professional guests with valid festival accreditations during the festival, as well as for 30 days after the festival.

 4.7.
 Subtitle policy:

 All films are screened in original language versions with English subtitles unless the dialogue is already in English.

 Scheduling of the public screenings and Press & Industry screenings is entirely at the discretion of the festival.

 5.1.
 Shipment of prints: